 Francois-Henri Pinault, son of founder Francois Pinault, and the Chairman and CEO, renamed PPR to Kering in 2013.
 Phonetically, the name is pronounced as “Caring”, which also has significance with the company’s place of birth in Brittany, France.
 In Breton, “ker” means “home or place to live”.

-Kering has two divisions, Luxury and Sport & Lifestyle, which house the respective brands.
-As of 2015, the following brands were part of each of the divisions:
+Kering has three divisions, Luxury, Sport & Lifestyle and Kering Eyewear, which house the respective brands.
+As of 2017, the following brands were part of each of the divisions:

-In 2014, the group had revenues of USD 14.9 billion and operating income of USD 1.89 billion.
+In 2016, the group had revenues of USD 14.4 billion and operating income of USD 2.19 billion.
 38 percent of the revenues were generated in emerging markets with Kering brands having distribution in more than 120 countries.
-Its first quarter revenue of 2015 was a solid increase of 11 percent over first quarter revenues in 2014, with the Luxury division witnessing an 11 percent improvement and the Sport & Lifestyle division 13 percent.
-According to Kering, directly operated stores (accounting for 71 percent of sales) and growth in Western Europe and North America, were the primary drivers of revenue increase for the Luxury division.
-For the Sport & Lifestyle division, Puma and strong sales momentum in the footwear category primarily contributed to the revenue growth.
+Its operating income in 2016 was a solid increase of 14.5 percent over operating income in 2015, with the Luxury division witnessing a 7.8 percent improvement and the Sport & Lifestyle division 9.0 percent.
+According to Kering, exceptional growth from Yves Saint Laurent (25.5 percent) and Gucci (12.7 percent) , were the primary drivers of revenue increase for the Luxury division.
+For the Sport & Lifestyle division, a robust 10.4 percent growth from Puma primarily contributed to the revenue growth.